Skip to content ↓

 Learning new skills, problem-solving, being creative and enjoyment are at the heart of a child’s development.
 As outlined in the National Curriculum, Design and Technology is an inspiring, rigorous and practical subject.
 Using creativity and imagination, pupils design and make products that solve real and relevant problems within a variety of contexts, considering their own and others’ needs, wants and values.

-• understand and apply the principles of nutrition and learn how to prepare simple
+• Understand and apply the principles of nutrition and learn how to prepare simple healthy meals.